-There are many benefits to this.
-It means that every time you visit we can log you in automatically, and remember your preferences.
+There are many benefits to cookies.
+With cookies, every time you visit we can log you in automatically, and remember your preferences.
 Plus, we can keep you logged in as you move around the site and give you a personal experience.

 These are only stored on your device (which may mean a desktop computer, laptop, tablet or mobile phone) during a single visit to the site (called a ‘browser session’).
 They don’t do anything unless you’re actively browsing, and they’re deleted as soon as you close your browser.
 Their most important benefit is that they let you move from page to page without having to repeatedly log into the site.

 Ancestry works with some other companies for both advertising services and on-site functionality.
-These suppliers include Doubleclick DART, Test & Target, VIDEO and Tagman.
-They may also set cookies on our behalf.
+These suppliers include Doubleclick DART, Adobe Target, TruEffect, and Tealium.
+These and other partners may also set cookies on our behalf.

 Sharing with other social networks

-If you use buttons to share online content with your friends via social networks like Twitter and Facebook, these companies may set a cookie on your computer memory.
+If you use buttons to share online content with your friends via social networks like Twitter and Facebook, these companies may set a cookie on your computer.
 Find out more about these here:

 You can find out more about cookies and get advice on discovering what cookies have been set and how you can manage and delete them at http://www.allaboutcookies.org

-Site functionality These help the site to remember details like what’s in your shopping basket or how far you are through an order.
+Site functionality These cookies do things like ensure that your password works and you stay logged in when you move between pages on the site and help the site to remember details like what’s in your shopping basket or how far you are through an order.
 They also keep you secure while you’re logged in and help to ensure the site looks consistent during your visit.
+We think these cookies are necessary.

-· Web analytics; provide anonymous statistics on how our site is used
+· Web analytics to; provide information on how our site is used

-· Error management; help us improve the site by measuring any errors that occur
+· Error management; to help us improve the site by measuring any errors that occur

-· Site preferences; remember details such as how you’ve set up your home page, or the home person in your family tree
+· Site preferences to; remember details such as how you’ve set up your home page, or the home person in your family tree

 Targeting ‘Targeting’ cookies (or advertising cookies) collect information about browsing habits.
 We use them to make sure our advertising and suggestions are relevant to you and your interests (you’ll also hear this referred to as online behavioral advertising).
-We work with third parties who do this for us, although as you know, we rarely place adverts around our site.
+We work with third parties who do this for us, and we sometimes also place ads around our sites.
+You can opt out of some targeting cookies – see “How can I opt out of interest-based advertising?” below for more information.

-We also employ a software technology called action tags (a.k.a.
-Web Beacons/Web Bugs), that help us better manage content on our site by informing us what content is effective.
-Action tags are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of Web users.
-In contrast to cookies, which are stored on a user’s computer hard drive, action tags gifs are embedded invisibly on Web pages and are about the size of the period at the end of this sentence.
-We tie [do not tie] the information gathered by clear gifs to our customers’ personally identifiable information.
+We also use tracking pixels (a.k.a.
+Web Beacons, action tags, or clear gifs), that help us better manage content on our site by informing us what content is effective.
+Pixels are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of website users in combination with other information we know about our users.
+In contrast to cookies, which are stored on a user’s computer hard drive, pixels are embedded invisibly on site pages and are about the size of the period at the end of this sentence.

-We use clear gifs in our HTML-based emails to let us know which emails have been opened by recipients.
+We also use pixels in our HTML-based emails to let us know which emails have been opened by recipients.
 This allows us to gauge the effectiveness of certain communications and the effectiveness of our marketing campaigns.
-If you would like to opt-out of these emails, please follow the unsubscribe instructions in each promotional email.

 We suggest you accept all cookies from our site, to get all the benefits we’ve outlined above.
-However, it is possible to manage your cookies using your web browser.
+However, it is possible to manage and block cookies using your web browser.
 Unless you’ve adjusted your browser settings, our system will issue cookies as soon as you visit our site.
-Remember, if you change your browser settings to block all cookies (including Essential ones) you may not be able to access some or all parts of our site.
+Remember, if you change your browser settings to block all cookies (including essential ones) you may not be able to access some or all parts of our site.

 You can also set your browser to alert you every time a site sets a cookie.
 Each browser works differently, but here are instructions on how to manage your cookies, using all the browsers we support: